From flocking to jamming in collective cell dynamics: a Vicsek-like model including contact forces: Numerical experiments and discussion

 \subsection{Influence of the domain shape and jamming effects}

 In this section, we investigate the influence of the domain shape on the cell dynamics, with a focus on the possible appearance of jamming.
 We consider two domains with the same area: a square domain of size $L = 200\, \microm$ and a disk of radius $L/\sqrt{\pi} \, \microm \approx 113 \,\microm$, and perform simulations up to time $T=20\,\h$ with a time step $\Delta t = 10^{-2}\,\h$.
-To measure the collective motion, we compute the normalized mean speed $\bar v$ and the rotation order parameter $\phirot$ defined in Eqs.~\eqref{eq:barv}-\eqref{eq:phirot} and averaged over the last $T/8 = 2.5\h$ of the simulations as computed for the polarity order parameter in Eq.~\eqref{eq:phip}.
+To measure the collective motion, we compute the normalized mean speed $\bar v$ and the rotation order parameters, $\phirot$ \reviewerAA{and $\phirot^v$,} defined in Eqs.~\eqref{eq:barv}-\eqref{eq:phirot} and averaged over the last $T/8 = 2.5\h$ of the simulations as computed for the polarity order parameter in Eq.~\eqref{eq:phip}.

-\reviewerA{Figure~\ref{fig:circle_density_square} displays the variation of these two indicators as the cell density increases for the square domain.} Again, to account for the stochastic aspects of the dynamics, $20$ different numerical simulations are performed for each panel. \reviewerA{Compared to Fig.~\ref{fig:circle_density_disc}, already commented in the previous section, we observe that the rotation order parameter is lower but still increases with density due to the interactions between cells.
-For the largest density, the two indicators decreases sharply, showing that the square domain refrains the rotational motion.}
+\reviewerA{Figure~\ref{fig:circle_density_square} displays the variation of these \reviewerAA{three} indicators as the cell density increases for the square domain.} Again, to account for the stochastic aspects of the dynamics, $20$ different numerical simulations are performed for each panel. \reviewerA{Compared to Fig.~\ref{fig:circle_density_disc}, already commented in the previous section, we observe that the rotation order parameters are lower but still increase with density due to the interactions between cells.
+For the largest density, the three indicators decrease sharply, showing that the square domain refrains the rotational motion.}

-\reviewerA{We present in Fig.~\ref{fig:domaincomparison} a similar analysis, with a focus on high densities.} When the domain is a disk (Fig.~\ref{fig:diskdomain}), we observe that both indicators remain very close to $1$ for the whole range of considered densities.
+\reviewerA{We present in Fig.~\ref{fig:domaincomparison} a similar analysis, with a focus on high densities.} When the domain is a disk (Fig.~\ref{fig:diskdomain}), we observe that \reviewerAA{the three} indicators remain very close to $1$ for the whole range of considered densities\reviewerAA{, with a slight decrease regarding the velocity rotation order parameter}.
 Indeed, since the diffusion parameter $D$ is small, collective motion is expected to occur.
-On the contrary, in the square domain (Fig.~\ref{fig:squaredomain}), when the density is larger than $0.826$, the mean speed and the rotation order parameter decrease, indicating a loss of collective motion above this threshold value.
-We also note that the variability is larger.
+On the contrary, in the square domain (Fig.~\ref{fig:squaredomain}), \reviewerAA{the velocity rotation order parameter decreases across the entire density range,} while the mean speed and the polarity rotation order parameter decrease when the density is larger than $0.826$.
+We also note that the variability is larger above this threshold for these two quantities. \reviewerAA{These observations indicate that congestion effects prevent velocities from aligning with polarities more strongly as density increases and prevent the development of collective effects on polarity only beyond the density threshold.}